wagtail/rfcs/README.md

 # Wagtail RFCs

-Many changes, including bug fixes and documentation improvements can be implemented and reviewed via the normal GitHub pull request workflow.
+Many changes, including bug fixes and documentation improvements, can be implemented and reviewed via the normal GitHub pull request workflow.

-Some changes though are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the Wagtail core team.
+Some changes, though, are "substantial", and we ask that these be put through a bit of a design process and produce a consensus among the Wagtail core team.

 The "RFC" (request for comments) process is intended to provide a consistent